-In Chapter 13, “Trauma and Emotional Relearning,” Goleman observes that when you face trauma you may end in biological problems.
-But the problem becomes severe when you are put in an uncontrollable stress.
+In Chapter 13, “Trauma and Emotional Relearning,” Goleman observes that when you face trauma, you may end in biological problems.
+But the question becomes severe when you are put under an uncontrollable stress.

 The Chapter 14, “Temperament is not Destiny,” quotes a study.
-The people having strong right and left frontal activity were tested on a personality test.
-The first group showed a distinctive behavior.
-They were prone to be moody, suspicious of the world and worried on small problems.
-However, the second group showed entirely different trends.
+The people having a high right and left frontal activity were tested on a personality test.
+The first group showed a peculiar behavior.
+They were prone to be moody, suspicious of the world and worried about small problems.
+However, the second team showed entirely different trends.
 They were lower in depression, more confident and rewardingly engaged in life.